martadiridolfi/MOR/README.md

 ### Usage

-Loading Models
+- Loading Models:
     The repository includes pre-trained PINNs and FFNNs models that can be easily loaded for inference.

-Running the Notebook
+- Running the Notebook:
     Follow the steps in each section of the notebook to reproduce the results and apply the methods to your own tasks.

 ## Conclusion